splintered-reality/py_trees/CONTRIBUTING.md

 ## Releasing

-If you are interested in seeing your changes make it into a release (sooner rather than later) and distributed on PyPi, PPA or via the ROS ecosystem, please make the request via a comment in your PR or in an issue.
+If you are interested in seeing your changes make it into a release (sooner rather than later), please make the request via a comment in your PR or in an issue.

 ## Social Conduct